yashhooda1/Langchain-chatbot/README.md

-## Instructions on running the chatbot
+## Instructions on running the AI Agent

 # Step 1: Download all the files onto your computer and put them all in the same folder on your computer.
 # Step 2: Open Visual Studio Code or any python ide and go to terminal/bash and type in the following commands.